VUJO: Diagnosis and tests in pregnancy

 VUJO follow up

 Your child will be followed up by healthcare professionals, usually at a hospital.
 This may be a paediatrician (a children’s doctor), a paediatric nephrologist (a specialist in kidney care) or a paediatric urologist.
-Your child will have regular monitoring scans usually every 3-6 months over the first few years of life, although this may vary slightly in different hospitals.
+Your child will have regular monitoring scans usually every three to six months over the first few years of life.
+The frequency of these may vary between different hospitals.

 Long-term effects